marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

       "headless": false

- And with my experience - looks like that there is waiting for boot up (just two minutes) not enough.
+ And with my experience - looks like - that waiting for boot up (just two minutes) is not enough.

- At least - when command line already noted waiting for SSH to become available (shortly after the waiting for boot up):
+ At least, when commandline with already noted waiting for SSH (shortly after the waiting for boot up):

- There is still installation process about first of steps.
+ there is still installation process about first of steps.

- When installation comes and scripts launched under the VM-command line there was visible:
+ When installation completed and scripts are launched under the VM-command line there was visible:

- that with try to do something about SSH - there comes a lot of mistakes as output.
+ that with try to do something about SSH - comes a lot of mistakes as output.

- Not check it more - because decided to try add more "boot-time waiting" and check the result else one time.
+ Not check it more because decided to try add more "boot-time waiting" and check the result else one time.

- What if the "ssh"-scripts launched with time, when it not expected and not work "re-launch it" with proper time.
+ what if "ssh"-scripts launched with time when it is not expected and 're-launch' is not work with proper time.

  So...
-I added some time for the "boot up waiting"-option (seven minutes).
+I added some time for "boot up waiting"-option (seven minutes).

- Which probably not really related with my situation.
-There is anyway was delay between this commands.
+ AND probably it is not really related with my situation.
+There anyway was delay between this commands/results.

- And most likely "ssh"-scripts launched anyway (like "re-launch" work - if the boot there with delay).
+ And, most likely, "ssh"-scripts launched anyway ("re-launch" work - if the boot was with delay).

- System launched and there is anyway was a lot of mistakes with ssh-cmd-line action (not sure what it was there).
+ Because system is launched and anyway was a lot of mistakes with ssh-cmd-line action (not sure what it was there).

  I decided to check more with system "UI".
 Re-check Firewall rules, re-check folders.

- There was missing SSH-clients (OpenSSH under the folders).
+ There was missing SSH-clients (OpenSSH folder).
 I decided that maybe it should be there.

- Mainly because there was Firewall rules for this.
+ Mainly because there was Firewall rules for such destination.

- Go to the VM's browser, Google and type OpenSSH (I not really friendly with ssh).
+ Go to the VM's browser, Google and type OpenSSH (I am not really friendly with ssh).

       also there was troubles with opening some HTTPS pages. metasploitable3 about outdated build of Windows.
-      and there looks like Internet Explorer 8 (or around this).
+      and looks like there is Internet Explorer 8.

-      So I start think at this step.. that maybe there is trouble about it.
+      So, I start to think at this step.. that maybe there is trouble about such.
-      If websites/changes for the HTTPS-setting goes be with broken work for this system already.
-      And some scripts-download/get OpenSSH or other requirements not work.
+      If websites/changes for HTTPS-setting goes be with broken work under this system... some scripts-download/get OpenSSH or other requirements may not work too.

- Found also that OpenSSH website not about Windows platform mainly.
+ Found also that OpenSSH website is not about Windows platform.

- And for the Windows usage there is should be available next URLs (and packages there):
+ And for Windows usage should be available next URL (and packages there):

      https://www.mls-software.com

-Also get notifiation about "page not available to open" (based on HTTPS).
+Then, I got notifiation about "page is not available" (based on HTTPS).

-Re-change protocol to HTTP and get the block page by F-Secure. :)
+Re-change protocol to HTTP and got blockpage by F-Secure. :)

     I have to add that my main system (where I try to set up metasploitable3) with F-Secure SAFE installation.

     F-Secure SAFE - F-Secure security solution for home users.
-With mainly two modules AV and Browsing Protection.
+With two modules AV and Browsing Protection.

-    Browsing Protection not about just blocking harmful pages and suspicious-rated pages.
+    Browsing Protection is not about just blocking harmful pages and suspicious-rated pages.

-    But also there some of features like Content Blocker (mainly as Parental Control feature).
+    But also there are some features like Content Blocker (mainly as Parental Control feature).

-    I have use Content Blocker for "restrict" access to "unknown-content" pages.
+    I use Content Blocker for "restrict" access to "unknown-content" pages.

-    As result F-Secure installation will be block all pages, which unrated by F-Secure yet.
+    As result F-Secure installation will block all pages which unrated (unknown/uncategorized) by F-Secure yet.

-And this mls-software page certainly this unrated page by F-Secure (on current time/day).
+And this mls-software page is certainly this unrated page by F-Secure (on current time/day).

-Funny point that F-Secure installed under my main system, but also will block (restrict access) under VM's system/browser.
+Funny point that F-Secure is installed under my main system but also will block (restrict access) under VM's system/browser.

 Maybe good.

-So it was already more visible that maybe it can be reason for SSH-stuck (downloading openssh just not started as example).
+So, it was already more visible that maybe it can be a reason for SSH-stuck (downloading openssh just not started as example).

 I turn off Content Blocker feature.
-And run next try packer build.
+And run next try (packer build).

-Yes, SSH normally started and all next process goes be with good view.
+Yes, SSH is normally started and further process goes be with good view.

-BUT.... result comes with some of fresh stuck-points (already two times) and as result:
+BUT.... result comes with some of fresh stuck-points (already second time) and as result:

     ==> Builds finished but no artifacts were created.

-So I have to try some check-dreams about situation..... and understand what can be stuck-reason with this time.
+So, I have to try some checks about situation and understand what can be stuck-reason with this time.

-Lines about potential troubles with not visible reasons yet (for me).
+Lines about potential troubles with not visible reason yet (for me).

 Fresh stuck was about next strings-result: